 To the best of our knowledge, we are the first to propose the method of using usage time to infer relative path preference.
 We believe this new method can be used for many other studies on BGP routing dynamics.
-For example, [7] pointed out that if after a routing event, the stable path is switched from P1 to P2, the root cause of the event should lie on the better path of the two.
+For example, [12] pointed out that if after a routing event, the stable path is switched from P1 to P2, the root cause of the event should lie on the better path of the two.
 The study used length-only in their path ranking and the root cause inference algorithm produced a mixed result.
-Our result shows that using length for path ranking gives only about 60% accuracy, and usage time can give more than 95% accuracy.
-Using usage time to rank path can potentially improve the results of the root cause inference scheme proposed in [7].
+Our result shows that using length for path ranking gives only about 65% accuracy, and usage time can give more than 96% accuracy.
+Using usage time to rank path can potentially improve the results of the root cause inference scheme proposed in [12].

-3. CHARACTERIZING EVENTS
+III.
+CHARACTERIZING EVENTS

-After applying the classification algorithm to BGP data, we count the number of $T{down}$ events observed by each monitor as a sanity check.
-A $T{down}$ event means that a previously reachable prefix becomes unreachable, suggesting that the root cause of the failure is very likely at the AS that originates the prefix, and should be observed by all the monitors.
-Therefore, we expect every monitor to observe roughly the same number of $T{down}$ events.
-Figure 9 shows the number of $T{down}$ events seen by each monitor.
-Most monitors observe
+After applying the classification algorithm to BGP data, we count the number of T{down} events observed by each monitor as a sanity check.
+A T{down} event means that a previously reachable prefix becomes unreachable, suggesting that the root cause of the failure is very likely at the AS that originates the prefix, and should be observed by all the monitors.
+Therefore, we expect every monitor to observe roughly the same number of T{down} events.
+Figure 9 shows the number of T{down} events seen by each monitor.
+Most monitors observe similar number of T{down} events, but there are also a few outliers that observe either too many or too few T{down} events.
+Too many T{down} events can be due to failures that are close to monitors and partition the monitors from the rest of the Internet, or underestimation of the relative timeout T used to cluster updates.
+Too few T{down} events can be due to missing data during monitor downtime, or overestimation of the relative timeout T. In order to keep consistency among all monitors, we decided to exclude the head and tail of the distribution, reducing the data set to 32 monitors.

-Figure 9: Number of $T{down}$ events per monitor.